Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Model/README.md

 You can override many hyperparameters by adding additional arguments to this command.
 See the documentation at the top of [cli.py](pose_estimation/cli.py) for a view of all supported arguments.

+#### Visualizing Training Results with Tensorboard
+If you'd like to examine the results of your training run in more detail, see our guide on [viewing the Tensorboard logs](../Documentation/tensorboard.md).

 #### Evaluate
 To run the evaluate commmand with default values: